Call for Help

 About the Project

-The "What Do They Believe Anyway?" initiative addresses a critical gap in religious cultural competency for professionals in helping fields.
+The "What Do They Believe Anyway?" initiative addresses a critical gap in religious literacy for professionals in helping fields.
 While many existing interfaith resources focus primarily on end-of-life care and crisis situations, our project explores how religious and spiritual frameworks shape everyday life and routine interactions.
+Gaining basic knowledge of beliefs, practices, and community perspectives and norms is the best entry point for this important area of learning.

 Many professionals interact daily with individuals from diverse faith backgrounds yet may lack accurate knowledge about these traditions and how they shape: